deresz/funcap/README.md

 ![taidoor_svchost](img/taidoor_svchost.png)

-funcap will also capture library calls if told so.
-Library function will also be analysed on the fly to determine its number of arguments.
+funcap will also capture library calls if told so (does it by default).
+A library function will also be analysed on the fly to determine its number of arguments.
 Take a look at this example:

 ![move_file](img/move_file.png)